Meet Vault12 at the Mansion House Summit in London, September 13, 2024.

 Please take a look at the article, "Using crypto wallets to generate seed phrases" to get an overview of how seed generation is done inside wallets during the set up phase.

-Please keep in mind, that in any potentially high net-worth use case, generating seed phrases manually on your own - especially offline - is an excellent choice for much higher security and greater control over the process.
+Please keep in mind, that in any potentially high net-worth use case, generating seed phrases manually on your own - especially offline - is an excellent choice since it offers much higher security and greater control over the process.

-Hardware wallets provide an extra level of security compared to software wallets and provide methods to generate a seed phrase within the wallet itself.
-Hardware wallets strike an excellent compromise between usability and extra security.
+Hardware wallets provide an extra level of security compared to software wallets, and provide methods to generate a seed phrase locally (within the wallet itself).
+Hardware wallets strike an excellent compromise between usability and high security.
 Feel free to check out Vault12's "How-to" wallet guides to bring you through the steps needed to securely generate and back up seed phrases using hardware wallets.

 Here are some hardware wallets that we recommend: